microsoft/vscode-docs/docs/editor/command-line.md

 **Q: How do I get access to a command line (terminal) from within VS Code?**

-**A:** VS Code has an [Integrated Terminal](/docs/editor/integrated-terminal.md) where you can run your favorite command line tools from within VS Code.
+**A:** VS Code has an [Integrated Terminal](/docs/editor/integrated-terminal.md) where you can run command line tools from within VS Code.